Greenbelt Ecology

 - The contrast becomes: vibrant dome interior vs. infected gray patches outside

-- SIGHT: Dappled sunlight through full canopy.
+SIGHT: Dappled sunlight through full canopy.
 Bright green everywhere.
 Spark Dust visible only at certain angles of light.
 Dome shimmer invisible to naked eye (tech only).

-- SOUND: Creek water over rocks.
+SOUND: Creek water over rocks.
 Birdsong.
 Wind through full leaves.
 Frog chorus at night.
 Silence when Ink is near.

-- SMELL: Warm earth.
+SMELL: Warm earth.
 Summer growth.
 Wildflowers.
 Honeysuckle.
 Rain on warm stone.
 Metallic staleness when Ink has touched an area.

-- TOUCH: Rough bark.
+TOUCH: Rough bark.
 Cool creek water.
 Warm air inside dome.
 Mud on logging roads after rain.
 Moss soft underfoot.

-- TASTE: (rarely used) Clean creek water.
+TASTE: Clean creek water.
 Warm summer air.